Robotic-assisted surgical technology

 Partial knee resurfacing can be performed on an outpatient basis.
 It promotes rapid relief from pain, and in many cases, patients are permitted to walk soon after surgery, drive a car within two weeks and return to normal daily activities shortly thereafter.

-For more information, view the video to the right or read the FAQ »
+For more information, read the FAQ »

 Find out more about our Orthopaedic Joint Center »